In downturn, North Dakota's oilfield firms jostle for tiniest of jobs

 WILLISTON, N.D.
-Aug 19 Oilfield service companies eager for work amid plunging crude oil prices have until the end of Wednesday to bid for a guaranteed job: plugging a North Dakota well abandoned by a producer closing up shop in the No. 2 U.S. oil patch.
+Oilfield service companies eager for work amid plunging crude oil prices CLc1 have until the end of Wednesday to bid for a guaranteed job: plugging a North Dakota well abandoned by a producer closing up shop in the No. 2 U.S. oil patch.

-Whichever oilfield service company does the plugging, be it Halliburton Co, Schlumberger NV or another firm, the job could bring in more than $20,000.
+Whichever oilfield service company does the plugging, be it Halliburton Co (HAL.N), Schlumberger NV (SLB.N) or another firm, the job could bring in more than $20,000.

 Oil producers are delaying fracking jobs at roughly 850 wells throughout the state, according to data from regulators, harming profitability throughout the oilfield service industry and fueling layoffs.